 AFTER 26 YEARS OF MARRIAGE, Sharron Ames, then 51, found herself at a crossroads.
-The CEO of a healthcare consultancy outside Chicago, Ames had achieved professional and financial success.
+The CEO of a health care consultancy outside Chicago, Ames had achieved professional and financial success.
 But her marriage wasn’t on the same sure footing: “I was numb to the relationship,” she says.
 “And it wasn’t just me.
 We had both given up.”
 Ames and her husband reluctantly came to the conclusion they would be better off apart.

-“When she didn’t know what to do after her divorce, her advisor “helped me create a way to figure out the rest of my life,” says Merrill Lynch client Sharron Ames.
+“When she didn’t know what to do after her divorce, her advisor “helped me create a way to figure out the rest of my life,” says Merrill client Sharron Ames.

 The financial implications of divorce can be a sticking point—especially for women.
-According to one report from the U.S. Government Accountability Office3, women’s household income fell by 41% following a divorce or separation after age 50, while men’s household income dropped by only 23%.
+According to one report from the U.S. Government Accountability Office, 3 women’s household income fell by 41% following a divorce or separation after age 50, while men’s household income dropped by only 23%.
 With women living an estimated five years longer than men, that dip in income can have serious consequences.
-“That’s why I tell my clients, ‘A man is not a plan,’” says Merrill Lynch Financial Advisor Megan Stirrat, who has advised many women clients, including Ames, as they dealt with the financial aspects of divorce.
+“That’s why I tell my clients, ‘A man is not a plan,’” says Merrill Lynch Financial Advisor Megan Stirrat, who has advised many female clients, including Ames, as they dealt with the financial aspects of divorce.

 Splitting your finances during a divorce is never easy.
 These steps can help smooth the process.

 You don’t have to go it alone.
 A divorce attorney, an accountant, your financial advisor—cool heads who’ve seen it all before—can help you develop a plan, maintain perspective and move forward with confidence.

 Open new checking, savings and credit accounts in your name only, and close any that are held jointly.
 You’ll also want to take your name off joint bills and utilities, which can take longer than you might expect.
 Get a copy of your credit report to make sure you and your ex are no longer on each other’s accounts.